 Get an apprenticeship:

 An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
 See if you can find an apprenticeship in marketing or as a digital community manager.
 Even if it’s not in animation, you could transfer your skills into animation at a later point.
 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
-Go to ScreenSkills information on animation apprenticeships for the main apprenticeship schemes in animation.

 Find charities, amateur theatre or student animation and film productions.
 Ask if you can do their social media for them.
 Create a campaign and keep track of how your campaign has increased visitors to the website, donations or ticket sales.
 Put that on your CV.